cairo-book/cairo-book/src/ch15-00-dictionaries.md

 ...
 ```

-In this code snippet the first thin we did was to create a new dictionary 'd'.
+In this code snippet, the first thing we did was to create a new dictionary `d`.
 We want it to hold a `Nullabel<Span>`.
 After that, we created an array and filled it with values.

 The last step is inserting the array as a span inside the dictionary.
-Notice that we don't directly do that, but instead we make some steps in between:
+Notice that we don't directly do that, but instead, we make some steps in between:
 1. We wrapped the array inside a `Box` using the `new` method from `BoxTrait`.
 2. We wrapped the `Box` inside a nullable using the `nullable_from_box` function.
 3. Finally, we inserted the result.

-Once the element is inside the dictionary, and we want to get it, we follow the same steps but in a reverse order.
-An example code to achieve that:
+Once the element is inside the dictionary, and we want to get it, we follow the same steps but in reverse order.
+The following code shows how to achieve that:
 ```rust
 ...